fkarg/fkarg.github.io/drafts/longtermplans.md

 For every goal you listed, ask yourself **why** you want to achieve it.
 If necessary, multiple times (3-5x).
 You might find multiple reasons, and they might overlap with the 'why' from other goals.

-If you would be able to fulfill all the reasons you listed for 'why' you wanted to achieve it without achieving the original goal, would there still be more reasons for 'why' you want to achieve it?
-List them all.
+Add each reason to your list, and reference the original goal.

+{: .box-note}
+For each goal, ask yourself if you would still want to achieve it, if you could achieve the _why_ through some other means.
+If yes, list it as an additional why.

+{: .box-note}
-Remove goals, whose 'why' would be covered from achieving other goals.
+Remove goals whose 'why' is already covered by other, more exciting goals.

-### Prioritizing
+### Prioritizing (10min)
 Some things excite us more than others.
 Some are more important to us than others.
 For all goals, ask the following questions:
 - Is it really essential to do this?